 The University of Wisconsin-Milwaukee, Education Research of the Year Award for The Struggles of Getting an Education: Issues of Power, Culture and Difference for Mexican Americans of the Southwest provided Barbara with a springboard for further cross-cultural research and publications, presentations and workshops.

 Her writing covers literacy and vocational learning in Cuba, stories of Appalachian women’s informal and job-related learning, experiences of welfare mothers learning in community, immigrant English literacy classroom narratives, practitioner and leadership development challenges, reviews of adult basic education programs and middle-class adult transitions to retirement.

-Retiring from North Carolina State University, she remains involved in culture, literacy and learning through nonprofit and educational program evaluation, volunteering in informal learning organizations such as Yampatika and the Steamboat Springs Art Council and teaching continuing education workshops for lifelong learning programs in Colorado and New Jersey.
+Retiring from North Carolina State University, she remains involved in culture, literacy and learning through volunteer work in informal learning organizations such as Steamboat Friends of Wilderness, Yampatika, and Dirt Bags of Southern Arizona.
+These involvements provide inspiration for nature-themed essays and memoir.

 Excerpt from Follow Those Girls (A piece of oral history taken from a larger project about women’s learning and development.)
 Reader’s Theater, Oak Creek